-Animal Assisted Therapy (AAT) is a health intervention, meant to improve physical, social, emotional, or cognitive functioning, with animals as an integral part of the treatment.
-The therapeutic use of animals with GCS is employed in an intervention setting in order to improve care.
+Animal-assisted therapy (AAT) is a health intervention meant to improve physical, social, emotional, or cognitive functioning.
+Animals are an integral part of the treatment.
+The therapeutic use of animals with GCS is employed in an intervention setting to improve care.

 The therapeutic use of animals.